DongkiKim95/DongkiKim95.github.io/_pages/about.md

   - /about.html
 ---

-I am a fisrt year PhD student at KAIST in [Machine Learning and Artificial Intelligence (MLAI) Lab](https://www.mlai-kaist.com/), under [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).
+I am a second year PhD student at KAIST in [Machine Learning and Artificial Intelligence (MLAI) Lab](https://www.mlai-kaist.com/), under [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).

-My research interest is mainly on developing deep learning models for understanding graph-structured data and generating graph topology and geometry.
-I have been working on representation learning and generative model for graph with the application in the molecular graph.
-Here is my [CV](https://DongkiKim95.github.io/files/CV.pdf).
+My research primarily focuses on deep learning models to enhance our understanding of molecules and aid in molecular design.
+I have been working on diffusion models and representation learning for graph structures, particularly with applications to biomolecules. [[CV](https://DongkiKim95.github.io/files/CV.pdf)]

-My research interests include:
-* Drug discovery
-* Molecular biology
-* Generative model
-* Graph representation learning

 Email: cleverki [at] kaist [dot] ac [dot] kr <br>